THE

 45

 Persons less favored and secured by existing social arrangements will seek change, either in themselves if circumstances permit, or change in the environment in which they are struggling to survive.
 And that gets to whether the existing social arrangements are designed to aid or inhibit self-adaptation--education, opportunity, access to capital--by the disadvantaged and lesser privileged.
-The social conditions of inequality inhibit the opportunity for self-adaptation.
+Social inequality inhibits the opportunity for self-adaptation, confining the disadvantaged to inescapable conditions.
 The conservative brain aggressively pursues control and domination to prevent equality and conserve its own advantage; the humanitarian brain pursues change for greater equality.
 In the 18th century the classical liberals began the overthrow of aristocracy by replacing the hereditary aristocrats with commercial aristocrats.
 Then those economic "liberals" became political conservatives... once having established they would then conserve the wealth aristocracy.
 Turns out The Age of Revolution that waved the banner of "freedom" did not have human equality in mind, only new occupants in the privileged places.
 Democracy and equality were useful predicates, but not desired ends.

 ........................